-Additionally, the District misreported the enrollment data of 135 students.
+Additionally, the District misreported the enrollment data of 178 students.
 According to ARS § 15-901 and ADE guidelines, ADM is based on the first 100 days of the school year, using the enrollment date and the withdrawal date of the student.
-Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
-The District did not withdraw 74 students with 10 or more unexcused absences, incorrectly reported the entry/exit dates of 27 students, reported 20 students to ADE that did not attend, incorrectly reported the calendar for 13 students, and generated a non-fundable interval for one student.
+Further, A.R.S. § 15-901 states that a student with 10 consecutive unexcused absences must be withdrawn, and School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
+The District incorrectly reported the calendar for 31 students, 53 students were not funded due to integrity errors, the entry/exit dates of 44 students were reported incorrectly, did not withdraw 39 students with 10 or more absences, generated a non-fundable interval for one student and nine students were reported to ADE that did not attend.
+In addition, one student attended the District but was not reported and funded.

-The District also misreported one student's homebound enrollment.
+The District also misreported four students as being homebound.
 According to ARS § 15-901, a homebound student must be certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months during a school year.
 A homebound student can be counted as in attendance for each day in a week where at least four hours of instruction were provided.
-However, the District did not provide at least four hours of weekly instruction for one student.
+However, the District incorrectly reported the four students as being homebound without the proper medical certification and did not provide at least four hours of instruction.

-In the future, the District must ensure it complies with statute and ADE guidelines to properly report FTE, student enrollments and homebound students.
+In the future, the District must ensure it complies with statute and ADE guidelines to properly reconcile the ADE integrity report and report FTE, student enrollments and homebound students.